PaytmLabs/MachineLearningChallenge/README.md

 ##What is expected:
 1. Provide a list of merchant id and score and explanation of why you think some merchants should have higher score than others.

-2. We expect you to be good in at least 1 programming language.
-Please don’t complete this using one of the packaged solutions (example SAS)
+2. We expect you to be good in at least 1 programming language (Scala, java, Python, R).
+Please don’t complete this using one of the packaged solutions (example SAS/SPSS)

 3. A good story is as important as an algorithm.
 We expect you to be able to communicate to us your idea, methodology and implementation.
 Please create a read-me describing your approach.
 (Visualizations can be submitted in appendix and are always appreciated but they should convey some message.
 Interactive visualizations get extra points)